anoma/namada/tech-specs/src/explore/design/pos.md

 ## Bonds

 A bond locks-up tokens from validators' self-bonding and delegators' delegations.
-For self-bonding, the delegator's address is equal to the validator's address and the source of the bond is the validator's account.
+For self-bonding, the source address is equal to the validator's address.
 Only validators can self-bond.
-For a bond created from a delegation, the delegator's account is the bond's source.
+For a bond created from a delegation, the bond's source is the delegator's account.

-For each epoch, bonds are uniquely identified by the pair of delegator's and validator's addresses.
+For each epoch, bonds are uniquely identified by the pair of source and validator's addresses.
 A bond created in epoch `n` is written into epoch `n + pipeline_length`.
-If there already is a bond in the epoch `n + pipeline_length` for this pair of delegator's and validator's addresses, its tokens are incremented by the newly bonded amount.
+If there already is a bond in the epoch `n + pipeline_length` for this pair of source and validator's addresses, its tokens are incremented by the newly bonded amount.

 Any bonds created in epoch `n` increment the bond's validator's total bonded tokens by the bond's token amount and update the voting power for epoch `n + pipeline_length`.